shixen/quiz/README.md

 # Quiz
-this is a quiz about animals with 7 questions to both test your knowledge and to mabye learn something about animals
+this is a quiz about animals with 7 questions to both test your knowledge and to mabye learn something about animals. i got the idea of the layout while not having a computer close by so i decided to draw it out on a piece of paper and later ended up baseing the structure of the quiz from that drawing

 ![19B6A5CE-620B-47A0-A21E-33B14EEBE832_1_201_a](https://github.com/shixen/quiz/assets/150827343/793bb52f-065b-4157-a844-4bbfc1b1a60c)